-A very special component of our London-based novel-writing courses are the visiting speaker sessions where the literary agents from Curtis Brown and C&W come in with major authors or leading publishers to talk to the student group.
+A very special component of our selective-entry novel-writing courses are the visiting speaker sessions where the literary agents from Curtis Brown and C&W come in with major authors or leading publishers to talk to the student group.
 These evening events give our students a great chance to find out about the reality of publishing and what an author’s life is really like, as well as picking up insights and tips on writing and pitching.

 I was lucky enough to sit in on last week’s session for our current six-month course, which featured Curtis Brown Chairman and top literary agent Jonny Geller and his client, award-winning British-Turkish novelist Elif Shafak.
 Elif is the most widely read female author in Turkey and has been published in over 50 languages worldwide.
 Her latest novel 10 Minutes 38 Seconds in this Strange World was shortlisted for the 2019 Booker Prize and chosen as Blackwell’s Book of the Year.